dragos-constantin-stoica/designeditor/README.md

 Couchdb _design documents editor.

-Note this code uses parts or full code from:
+Note this editor uses parts or full code from:
 - codemirror
 - jquery